-All three species for which the SAC is designated rely on clean water.
-There is a risk that increased transportation to and from facilities may increase the chances of polluted run-off from roads entering the water courses, therefore, negatively impacting on water quality.
-The M4, A4 and A34 all dissect the watercourse meaning the river is already exposed to road runoff.
-It is not anticipated that the potential predicted low increasing traffic to/from the sites will significantly change the risk posed to water quality.
-Groundwater Y If facilities require large amounts of water this could lead to use of groundwater supplies which could lead to drying of the floodplain habitat.
-However, it is understood that the focus of development in this area would be located downstream of the SAC.
-Therefore, is it not considered that there is a likely significant effect from the plan.
+The policies in the plan seek to manage development across the district, and direct development to the most suitable locations.
+Policy 20 (Biodiversity and Geodiversity) requires that development likely to result in a significant effect on internationally designated sites will need to satisfy the requirements of the Conservation of Species and Habitats Regulations.
+The presence of the AONB further limits the scope for minerals and waste developments to take place in this area.
+However, it is understood that sites likely to come forward as part of the plan are located downstream of the SAC.
+Therefore, it is considered that there is no likely significant effect from the plan.
 Disturbance Noise N This hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
 Lighting N This hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
 Traffic N This hazard is considered to have negligible potential to cause a likely significant effect on the SAC, because the site is some distance from any potential sites, therefore, any potential hazards are unlikely to reach the SAC.
 Impact of building N This hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
 Vibration N This hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
-Air Pollution Dust N I his hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
-Traffic (inc. N This hazard is considered to have a negligible potential to cause a likely emissions) significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
-Other Plans West Berkshire e Council and projects Core Strategy / Housing Site Allo cations DPD - deliver 10,500 new homes to 2026.
-Focus for housing is within the settlement hiera rchy (Urban Area s - Newbury, Thatcham, Eastern Urban Area, Rural Service Centres - Burghfield Common, Mortin mer, Theale, Pang gbourne, Lambourn, Hungerford, Service Villages - Kintbury, Great Shefford, Compton, Chieveley, Hermitage, Cold Ash, Woolhampton, Bradfield Southend, Aldermaston).
-The River Lamb SAC has areas in close proximity to Newbury and Thatcham.
-Work has started on developing a new Local Plan for West Berkshire, although as this is still at a very early stage the potential impacts on protected sites are unknown.
-The new Local Plan will be subject to its own HRA.
-Wiltshire Coun cil Wiltshire and Su windon Minerals ( Core Strategy (adopted 2009) Mineral resource es throughout Wil tshire are determined by geology, with the same geology creating important landscape and r natural habitats.
-T herefore, mineral resources often occur within important environmental designations, su uch as the AONB.
-Past, current and proposed mineral workings are located towards the north, west and south of the e county, avoiding the area adjacent to West Berkshire.
-Wiltshire and Su windon Waste Co re Strategy (adopted 2009) Current waste fa acilities are largely / located in more urban areas of the district.
-Landfill facilities are in areas geologically suit ed to mineral extr action.
-As with mineral sites this generally avoids the areas adjacent to West Berkshire, altho ugh there are cur rent waste facilities within 5km of West Berkshire and it is proposed that new waste facilities are loca ated within 16km of strategically significant cities (inc. Swindon).
+Air Pollution Dust N This hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
+Traffic (inc. emissions) N This hazard is considered to have a negligible potential to cause a likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
+Other Plans West Berkshi re Council and projects Mineral resour landscape and designations, s and south of the Wiltshire and S Current waste geologically su Berkshire, alth Swindon Minerals ces throughout Wandural habitats.
+Such as the AONE e county, avoiding the facilities are large ited to mineral expough there are cu Core Strategy (adopted 2009) /iltshire are determined by geology, with the same geology creating important Therefore, mineral resources often occur within important environmental B. Past, current and proposed mineral workings are located towards the north, west ag the area adjacent to West Berkshire.
+Core Strategy (adopted 2009) Pely located in more urban areas of the district.
+Landfill facilities are in areas ctraction.
+As with mineral sites this generally avoids the areas adjacent to West current waste facilities within 5km of West Berkshire and it is proposed that new waste of strategically significant cities (inc. Swindon).
 This zone covers land adjacent to